milesbaack/milesbaack/README.md

   - Reinforce Java programming fundamentals

 ### 🎓 Education
+- EMT-B (I worked as an EMT during the pandemic, but decided to follow my dreams and become a developer)
 - Computer Science and Applied Mathematics Double Major
 - Freshman Year Student
 - Exploring the fundamentals of programming, mathematics, and engineering principles